MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-check-in.md

 ## Create automated status rules

-Scorecard authors can automate status updates based on rules that govern that goal or subgoal.
+You can automate status updates based on rules that govern that goal or subgoal.
 Rules trigger changes based on value, percentage of target met, date conditions, or a combination of the three, making the rules as versatile as possible.
 For connected goals, these status rules are refreshed every time the data in your scorecard is refreshed.
 For manual goals, they're refreshed every time you perform a check-in.

    :::image type="content" source="media/service-goals-check-in/rule-types.png" alt-text="Showing the different types of status rules including value based, % of target based, and date based.":::

-To get started:
+### Get started creating automated rules

 1. In edit mode, select the goal for which you want to create status rules.
 1. In the details pane, select the tab **Status rules** > **New rule**.